Ex-social worker, progressive and writer. I've been following politics since "Tricky Dick" announced his secret plan to end the Vietnam War.

 ;If these reports are accurate, they raise serious questions about your actions,' Rep. Elijah Cummings (D-Md.) wrote to Trump and Kushner.

 USA Today reported Tuesday that Trump and Kushner, President Donald Trump’s daughter and son-in-law, moved their personal email accounts to Trump Organization computers after news of Kushner’s use of a personal email account became public.
 Ivanka Trump and Kushner work as advisers in the White House.

 The couple’s use of nongovernmental emails has drawn comparisons to Hillary Clinton’s use of a private email server while she was secretary of state.”

-Trump spent his campaign yelling “Lock her up”.
-Since justice has to be applied equally then we should lock up Trump, his daughter and son-in-law.
+Trump spent his campaign yelling “Lock her up."
+Since justice has to be applied equally, then we should lock up Trump, his daughter, and his son-in-law.

 Thirty-two percent of Americans polled said they approved of Trump's handling of his job nine months into his presidency, while 67 percent of those polled said they disapproved.”

 Trump knows that other Republican politicians hate him as much as Corker does.
 Trump knows that Mueller is closing in on him.
 Trump knows that the polls show that his base is finally understanding that they supported a loser.
 Trump knows that Republican politicians are looking at Trump’s polls and are beginning to think that if Mueller gets the goods on Trump they will support his impeachment.

 With his “calm before the storm” remark, everyone is worried if Trump is planning a “Wag the Dog” scenario.
 He could attack North Korea or hope that by decertifying the Iran deal that he could start a war there.
 Trump’s “Wag the Dog” hope would be that his base would rally behind him because of a war.
 If they do, then Republican politicians would not support impeachment.